rmarscher/react-docs/source/server-side-rendering.md

 ---

-Apollo provides two techniques to allow your applications to start quickly, avoiding unnecessary delays to users:
+Apollo provides two techniques to allow your applications to load quickly, avoiding unnecessary delays to users:

- - Store hydration, which allows your initial set of queries to execute immediately without a server roundtrip.
+ - Store rehydration, which allows your initial set of queries to return data immediately without a server roundtrip.
- - Server side rendering, which allows you to serve the initial HTML the user sees directly.
+ - Server side rendering, which renders the initial HTML view on the server before sending it to the client.

 You can use one or both of these techniques to provide a better user experience.

 <h2 id="store-rehydration">Store rehydration</h2>

-For applications that can perform some queries on the server prior to rendering the client, Apollo allows for setting the initial state of data.
+For applications that can perform some queries on the server prior to rendering the UI on the client, Apollo allows for setting the initial state of data.
 This is sometimes called rehydration (the data is "dehydrated" when it is serialized and included in the initial HTML payload).

 For example, a typical approach is to include a script tag that looks something like: